randallmorey/randallmorey-hugo-website/content/articles/mastering-frontend-code-quality.md

 ## Code Climate

 [Code Climate][code-climate] is a service that monitors code quality.
-By default, it asses _structure_ and _duplication_.
+By default, it assesses _structure_ and _duplication_.
 Many other options are available.

 To get started, login to GitHub and then visit [Code Climate][code-climate] to